 Drone Delivery Canada Corp.
 (TSX-V: FLT.V / OTC: TAKOF) is developing a drone delivery platform solution which is cost effective, highly scalable and will provide next generation logistic services to various market sectors including; retailers, service organizations and government agencies.

-Currently Drone Delivery Canada is engaged with a number of pilot clients, working together to co-develop this innovative logistics delivery platform.
+Currently the company is engaged with a number of pilot clients, working together to co-develop this innovative logistics delivery platform.

 The EU is working on finalizing their version of drone regulations called U-Space.
 The UK is not far behind with their own automated drone tracking system set to roll out soon.

 The rush to on-demand delivery has retailers scrambling for airborne delivery solutions.
 Target purchased Shipt for $550 million.
-Alphabet is testing its own drone delivery program in Australia, Project Wing initiatives.
+Alphabet is testing its own drone delivery program, Project Wing initiatives, in Australia.
 And last but not least, Amazon has Prime Air, which is still in development.

 Drones in the Combat Zone

 As mentioned above, by far the largest part of the drone market is military and security applications with an estimated $70 billion market share by 2020.